 The most popular type of window, the double hung, has previously been associated with more traditional homes, but is making a resurgence in transitional and even modern projects.
 Two sections of framed glass offer ventilation by sliding bottom up and top down.

 This window is hinged on the side, and swings inward or outward like a door, letting air flow freely.
 You might hear the term “crank-out casement,” which refers to the motion of the hardware when you’re opening and closing the window.

 Designed specifically for horizontal operation, gliders have glass-framed panels that slide open on tracks, meaning no lifting is involved.

 This type of window is hinged on top and swings outward, so you can leave it open when it rains.
 Awnings are often placed higher in a home for added privacy and natural light.

 When choosing replacement windows, it’s important to keep in mind the window location and how often you might need to access it.
 Keep in mind that you may choose to replace an existing window with a different type that is better suited for the space—you’re not locked into choosing the same type of window you had before.
 For instance, you might choose to use a casement to replace an existing double hung window in your home.

 Certain window types can be better for certain areas of your home.
 For example, consider casements for hard to reach places, like over a sink.
-Tilt turns might be an alternative to a balcony door or for an emergency exit option.
 Double hungs are easy to clean from the inside with a tilt-in wash mode, and gliders might be a good choice when space doesn’t allow for swinging windows, such as windows overlooking an outdoor patio or deck.